hippopotamus-prime/astar-free/README.md

 Reset + Select|Return to the title screen

 ## AtariVox Support
-The game has some limited support for the [AtariVox](https://atariage.com/store/index.php?l=product_detail&p=1045).
+The game source has some limited support for the [AtariVox](https://atariage.com/store/index.php?l=product_detail&p=1045).
-There's no speech, but the game uses the module's memory card to remember which levels have been completed in the minimum number of moves.
+There's no speech, but the game can use the module's memory card to remember which levels have been completed in the minimum number of moves.
 Each completed level is shown with a dot at the bottom of the screen.

+The memory card feature is currently **disabled** to avoid conflicts with the cartridge version of the game.
+(If enabled, it would erase any progress for levels 9-24 since they don't exist in the open source version.)

 ## Map Solver
 The project includes a tool to find an optimal solution for each level using